What is quality?

 1. We only stock wines from producers whose philosophy of intrinsic quality is in accord with our own.
 In our web shop we indicate scores given by the Wine Advocate, where these are available, but only as an orientation that many customers desire.
 We do not recommend wines based on critics’ scores, but rather on the Total Quality Experience that we perceive the wines as offering.

 2. We stock a wide range of wines in order to satisfy all tastes.

-5. We process orders as quickly as possible and ship them fully insured from our temperature-regulated warehouses in certified transport boxes.
+5. We have put a lot off effort into making the customer experience in our webshop as user-friendly as possible.
+We process orders as quickly as possible and ship them fully insured from the temperature-regulated warehouses of our logistics partners in certified transport boxes.
 However, we do not risk compromising the intrinsic quality of our products by shipping them when ambient temperatures at any point along the delivery route are likely to rise above 28 degrees Celsius, unless the customer specifically requests this.

 6. All online customer purchases inside the EU are protected by the EU regulation for online retailers that allows a 14-day cooling off period, during which the customer can decide to return the goods for a full refund.
 We support this regulation, in part because it allows customers to return unopened bottles of a wine that does not meet their personal quality expectations.
 It is therefore a key element in our quality assurance strategy.
 If a customer wishes for any reason to return or request a refund on a wine after this period or after it has been opened, we seek to find a solution that fairly considers the interests of both the customer and our own business.